-- “Instant access” means you can withdraw your money at any time.
+Instant access means you can withdraw your money at any time

-- “Easy access” lets you withdraw at any time, but you might have to wait a few days for the cash to actually arrive in your bank account.
+Easy access lets you withdraw at any time, but you might have to wait a few days for the cash to actually arrive in your bank account

-- “Regular saver” means you have to deposit a certain amount of money every month to qualify for the interest rate.
+Regular saver means you have to deposit a certain amount of money every month to qualify for the interest rate

 Your ISA allowance is completely separate from your PSA: everyone gets the full £20,000-per-year ISA allowance, irrespective of income tax brackets.

-Your annual ISA allowance or limit is £20,000, which can be spread across a cash ISA, stocks and shares ISA, innovative finance ISA, and lifetime ISA.
+In 2020/21, the annual ISA allowance or limit is £20,000.
+This can be spread across a cash ISA, stocks and shares ISA, innovative finance ISA, and lifetime ISA.

-Yep – you don’t need to pass a credit check to open a savings account.
+Yes, you don’t need to pass a credit check to open a savings account.

-Some ISAs will let you withdraw some money and replace it within the same tax year without taking a second bite out of your £20,000 allowance.
+Some ISA providers will allow you to withdraw money and replace it within the same tax year without taking a second bite out of your £20,000 allowance.